Sweetynehra/New_Student_Registartion/README.md

-# New Student Registartion
+# Student Enrollment
-Student Registration is a online webpage build for new students to enroll in the institution and it conveys the significance of input fields used for student registration process.
+Student Enrollment is a online webpage build for new students to enroll in the institution and it conveys the significance of input fields used for student registration process.
 Project Link - https://sweetynehra.github.io/SE_Task_Student_Enrollment/